Eligibility for Service

 You may consider options other than online counselling if:

 Any decisions you make, and any action you take, as a consequence online counselling is at your own risk and is your responsibility.
-On the Line does not accept any liability or responsibility for any loss, damage, and/or injury suffered, nor for any action or inaction taken by you.
+Lifeline does not accept any liability or responsibility for any loss, damage, and/or injury suffered, nor for any action or inaction taken by you.

 Safety

-If your counsellor identifies concerns that you are at risk of harming yourself or others, they or another On the Line counsellors will speak with you about this.
-In most circumstances, On the Line will follow the process below:
+If your counsellor identifies concerns that you are at risk of harming yourself or others, they or another Lifeline counsellor will speak with you about this.
+In most circumstances, Lifeline will follow the process below:

-- If On the Line is unable to contact you via phone, the counsellor will continue to work with you online and attempt to obtain as much relevant information as possible.
-They will work with you to help keep you safe, and provide referrals for face-to face, and local services.
+• If Lifeline is unable to contact you via phone, the counsellor will continue to work with you online and attempt to obtain as much relevant information as possible.
+They will work with you to help keep you safe, and provide referrals for face-to-face and local services.

-- If you chose not to provide On the Line with information, we may be unable to follow up in the event of an emergency, and will be limited in the amount of practical assistance we can provide.
+• If you chose not to provide Lifeline with information, we may be unable to follow up in the event of an emergency, and will be limited in the amount of practical assistance we can provide.

-- In the event that your safety cannot be assured, On the Line may choose to alert local emergency services in efforts to protect your safety, or the safety of others.
+• In the event that your safety cannot be assured, Lifeline may choose to alert local emergency services in efforts to protect your safety, or the safety of others.

 Comments, complaints and feedback

-If you wish to give a compliment, make a complaint or comment about On the Line’s online counselling, please email: [email protected]
+If you wish to give a compliment, make a complaint or comment about Lifeline’s counselling, please email: [email protected]